 Heat exhaustion: Inadequate water and salt intake causes the body’s cooling system to break down.
 Symptoms include heavy sweating, moist skin, body temperature over 100.4 degrees, weak pulse, and in some cases low blood pressure.
-The victim is likely to be tired, weak, clumsy, upset or confused.
-They will be very thirsty and will pant or breathe rapidly.
-Their vision may be blurred.
+The victim is likely to be tired, weak, clumsy, upset, or confused.
+The individual will be very thirsty and will pant or breathe rapidly and vision may be blurred.
 If these symptoms are observed, get medical help immediately!
-Heat exhaustion can lead to heat stroke so it is imperative that you move the person to a cool, shaded area.
+Heat exhaustion can lead to heat stroke, so it is imperative that you move the person to a cool, shaded area.
 Loosen or remove excess clothing.
 Provide cool, lightly-salted water and fan or spray the victim with cool water.

 Heat stroke: A heat stroke can kill a person quickly.
 Once the body uses up all its water and salt, sweating ceases and the body temperature can rise quickly.
 Heat stroke symptoms include:

 Seek medical attention immediately if heat stroke is suspected.
 Until help arrives, move the victim to a cool area and remove excess clothing.
-Fan and spray them with cool water.
+Immediately initiate aggressive cooling.
+Aggressive cooling can be achieved by targeting the head and neck, underarms, and groin with cold compresses, such as chemical cold packs, ice water filled bags or cold beverage containers.
+Also fan and drench the individual with cool water.
 Offer sips of water if the victim is conscious.

 The following measures should help prevent the development of heat-related illnesses: